SAP-samples/ui5-typescript-helloworld/step-by-step.md

-# A Detailed Guide to Creating a UI5 TypeScript App From Scratch in Five to Seventeen Steps
+# A Detailed Guide to Creating a UI5 TypeScript App From Scratch in Five to Fifteen Steps

 This guide explains step-by-step and command-by-command how you achieve a complete UI5 TypeScript setup from scratch.

 While you can get started faster by using the [Easy-UI5 "ts-app" template](https://github.com/ui5-community/generator-ui5-ts-app) or just copying and modifying the entire Hello World app, this step-by-step guide will help you *understand* every bit and piece of the setup and how the pieces fit together.

-It consists of 17 steps, but in fact only steps 2, 3, 4 and 6 are really related to the basic TypeScript setup.
-The remaining steps are about adding the UI5 tools to the project, about testing and about wrapping everything up nicely, so these steps apply more or less to any UI5 application project.
+It consists of 15 steps, but in fact only steps 2, 3, 4 and 6 are really related to the basic TypeScript setup and steps 11, 12 and 14 to testing in TypeScript.
+The remaining steps are about adding the UI5 tools to the project and about wrapping everything up nicely, so those steps apply more or less to any UI5 application project regardless of the used language.

 ## Table of Contents